Skip to content

 Albinism

-In Caucasians, more than 90% of cutaneous (skin) melanomas are thought to be linked to UV exposure.6 This includes UV rays that come from either natural sunlight or from artificial sources like tanning beds or sun lamps.
+In non-Hispanic White individuals, more than 90% of cutaneous (skin) melanomas are thought to be linked to UV exposure.6 This includes UV rays that come from either natural sunlight or from artificial sources like tanning beds or sun lamps.

-However, in people of color melanomas that occur on the palms of the hands, soles of the feet, under nails and in mucous sites like the mouth, nasal passages or genitals are more common than cutaneous melanomas.8 These types of melanomas may be classified as acral lentiginous melanomas or mucosal melanomas.
+In people of color, melanomas most commonly develop on areas that receive little to no sun exposure, such as the palms of the hands, soles of the feet, under the nails and mucosal sites like the mouth, nasal passages or genitals, rather than on sun-exposed skin.8 This is different from melanoma in non-Hispanic White individuals, where UV exposure is the primary driver, Melanomas developing in these locations may be classified as acral lentiginous melanomas or mucosal melanoma.
 Melanoma can also occur in the eye and is known as ocular melanoma.

 Facts & Stats for Melanoma Skin of Color in the U.S.²